joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 ### Step 3 - Light your lantern at 6pm

-Just days before world leaders gather in Glasgow for last-chance COP26 climate talks, memorials will be laid outside some of the UK institutions with the most outsized impact on fuelling the climate crisis: banks, insurers and investors who fund fossil fuels.

 * Tell your friends and neighbours and encourage them to make lanterns too
 * At 6pm on Friday 29th October, light your lantern for the first time - in your window, on your doorstep or at one of several [vigils and memorial events](https://defundclimatechaos.uk/#map).
-  * If you want to join with others, organise your own memorial
+  * If you want to join with others, [organise your own memorial](https://defundclimatechaos.uk/#resources)
-* Take a picture or short video of yourself and your lantern and share it online
+* Take a picture or short video of yourself and your lantern and share it on social media using #ClimateMemorial and #DefundClimateChaos
+  * You can also submit your best photo **here**

+Just days before world leaders gather in Glasgow for last-chance COP26 climate talks, climate justice memorials will be laid outside some of the UK institutions with the most outsized impact on fuelling the climate crisis: banks, insurers and investors who fund fossil fuels.

-We invite you to light your lantern for climate justice every evening from Friday 29th until the end of the COP26 climate talks on November 12th.
+We invite you to light your lantern for climate justice every evening from 6pm on Friday 29th until the end of the COP26 climate talks on November 12th.